Skip Navigation

 Procedure for the PhD thesis defense:

 1. Select a dissertation committee with the assistance of one's advisor.
 The committee must include at least three faculty members from the department and one outside member.
 Submit a request for committee approval to the AMS Graduate Secretary.
 All PhD defense committee approval requests should be submitted from the program to the Graduate School at least five weeks prior to the defense date.
-Please note that changes in the make up of the committee can be made later if needed, but sufficient time will still be needed to approve these changes.
+Please note that changes in the makeup of the committee can be made later if needed, but sufficient time will still be needed to approve these changes.

 https://www.stonybrook.edu/commcms/ams/graduate/Request%20for%20Committee%20Approval.pdf